 Loch Street contains 12 unrestricted parking spaces that have a maximum of 43% occupancy during weekdays.
 It is recommended that the 4 spaces on the eastern side are converted into long vehicle parking.
-This will assist drivers looking to stay overnight in Yarragon and is within proximity to the Yarragon motel.
+This will assist drivers looking to stay in Yarragon and is within proximity to the Yarragon motel.
 Additionally, long vehicle parking has also been requested by the community.
+Further work and consultation is required in relation to overnight parking for long vehicles which is not in the scope of the parking studies and would be looked at as part of an RV Strategy review.